dimis40/Get-Friends-on-Facebook-Example-App-for-Facebook-REST-API-on-Node.js/Readme.md

 * server.js - contains the node.js code used to setup http server and handle routes for OAuth and to get list of friends

-* oauth.js - contains the node.js code used to perform the steps needed to OAuth on Facebook and retrieve an access_token
+* oauth.js - contains the node.js code used to perform OAuth on Facebook and retrieve an access_token

 * index.html - contains html and some client-side JavaScript code that is first loaded when the application is run